 We’ve dragged this on long enough.
 Let’s jump into the actual build!

-The 10 cores, 20 threads 3.7 GHz base frequency, and 5.3 GHz max turbo frequency this CPU offers may seem underwhelming compared to the number of cores some AMD processors offer, but the i9-10900K outperforms them all.
+The 16 cores, 32 threads 3.4 GHz base clock, and 4.9 GHz max boost clock speed this CPU offers may seem underwhelming compared to the higher frequencies Intel processors have on paper, but the R9 5950X outperforms them all.

 Well, both have their pros and cons.
 For instance, air coolers are cheaper, easier to install, consume less power, and don’t pose any risk to your system.
 If a fan breaks, you get a new one, it’s as simple as that.
-So if you want an air cooler, the Noctua NH-D15 and the Assassin III are the best you can possibly find.
+So if you want an air cooler, the Noctua NH-D15 and the Assassin III are the best ones out there.

 Now, we may have scared you a bit when we mentioned leaks, but there really isn’t much to worry about since this has a much higher chance of happening in custom loops where you assemble all the parts separately yourself.